Vision and Values

 - We have an elected school council that meets at least 3 times a term and includes two children from each year group.

 - Democracy is promoted through the curriculum e.g. in debates and some topic work.

 - Children are regularly asked their views, including through an annual questionnaire.
 The results are fed back, shared with staff and governors and then decisions may be based on it.

 - Children are able to work cooperatively in pairs, groups across the year groups as well as in whole class/school situations.
 They understand about turn taking and respecting the views of others.

 The rule of law

 The children at Launton CE Primary School are familiar with the concept through the philosophy that infuses the entire work of the school.

 The importance of rules, or laws, is constantly reinforced during lessons, break times, lunchtimes and worship.
 Rules include class rules, school rules and rules that govern the country.

-- Each class discusses and sets its own rules annually, ensuring they are clearly understood by all and are necessary to make certain that every class member is able to learn in a safe and ordered environment.
+- Each class discusses the school rules and, ensuring they are clearly understood by all and are necessary to make certain that every class member is able to learn in a happy, safe and ordered environment.

 - Our high standards of behaviour across the school are promoted by positive praise and consistency by all staff.